Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 For some passengers, it is important to start their trip with the most convenient parking service possible.
 If you don’t fancy walking too far or waiting for a transfer coach from your car to the terminal, Newcastle Airport offers a Meet and Greet parking service.

 The brand new Meet and Greet area is directly opposite the terminal.
-Upon arriving in the Meet and Greet, staff in the reception area will check in your car, collect your keys and issue a receipt.
+Upon arriving at the Meet and Greet, staff in the reception area will check in your car, collect your keys and issue a receipt.

 You’re free to make your way to the terminal for check-in, accessed via a covered walkway.
 On your return, your car will be waiting for you in the same location.